valtido/sentry-docs/src/collections/_documentation/clients/ruby/config.md

   If the async callback raises an exception, Raven will attempt to send synchronously.

+&nbsp;
 `encoding`

 : While unlikely that you’ll need to change it, by default Raven compresses outgoing messages with gzip.
-This has a slight impact on performance, but due to the size of many Ruby stacktrace it’s required for the serve to accept the content.
+This has a slight impact on performance, but due to the size of many Ruby stacktraces, it’s required for the server to accept the content.

   To disable gzip, set the encoding to ‘json’: